Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

-Equation (1) presents a concise representation of the mathematical operations within the forget gate.
+This equation presents a concise representation of the mathematical operations within the forget gate.
 The terms enclosed in brackets represent the linear operations within the activation function, introducing nonlinearity.
-The input vector $[h_{t-1}\enspace x_t]$ is multiplied by the weight matrix $W_f$ and combined with the bias vector $b_f$, which are then passed through the activation function, typically a sigmoid function.
-This ensures that the output values fall within the range of 0 to 1.
-Later, these values will be multiplied by each corresponding element in the previous cell state $C_{t-1}$, determining the proportion of old information to be retained in the new cell state.
+The input vector $[h_{t-1}\enspace x_t]$ is multiplied by the weight matrix $W_f$ and combined with the bias vector $b_f$, which is then passed through the activation function, typically a sigmoid function.
+This ensures that the output values range from 0 to 1.
+Later, these values will be multiplied by each corresponding element in the previous cell state $C_{t-1}$, determining the proportion of old information retained in the new cell state.

-The subsequent step involves identifying the portion of new information deemed valuable for storage in the cell state.
+The subsequent step involves identifying the portion of new information considered valuable for storage in the cell state.
 This process occurs in two stages.
 Firstly, a node utilizing the hyperbolic tangent function proposes a vector of new candidate values for the cell state, denoted as $\tilde C_t$:

 Secondly, the input gate regulates the magnitude of the update, determining which values of $\tilde C_t$ will be stored in the cell state $C_t$:

 Similarly, the input gate generates values ranging from 0 to 1, which, when multiplied by $\tilde C_t$, determine the proportion of the new candidate that should be incorporated into the cell state: